 If you suspect that abuse has occurred, know that you are not alone and do not have to suffer in silence.
 Trust yourself and follow your instincts.
 First of all, contact the California Department of Social Services, Adult Protective Services (APS).
 This is a government agency specifically charged with licensing, certifying, and overseeing nursing homes and similar facilities.
 They are in charge of investigating reports of abuse, so making a report to them is the best place to start.

 Once you have contacted them, call us at Siegel Law.
 We have years of experience handling these kinds of cases and will sit down with you for free and help you understand your options going forward.
-It is easy to become overwhelmed in this situation, which is why we offer guidance to those who need it.
+It is easy to become overwhelmed in this situation, which is why our Orange County elder abuse lawyers offer guidance to those who need it.

 3. Do You Charge Upfront?

 The answer is no. Siegel Law takes all cases on a contingency fee basis, which means that our clients owe the firm nothing for expenses unless they are awarded a monetary settlement or we receive a favorable verdict at trial.
 All expenses will be deducted from the settlement or jury verdict.
 Not a dime will be taken out of your pocket.

 Pressure sores, also called bed sores and pressure ulcers, are a common sign of nursing home abuse or neglect.
 They are caused by unrelieved pressure on the skin.
 Bed sores typically appear near areas where the bones are close to the skin: the hips, back, elbows, and ankles.
 When pressure sores first show up, they’re just skin irritation.
 With prompt treatment, they typically have no lasting effects.
 When not treated quickly, however, later stages can result in serious damage not only to the skin but also to muscle and bone.